FAQ: Surgery Coverage under MIT Health Plans

 Once you have found a surgeon, confirm that they will accept BCBSMA insurance.
 Some surgeons do not accept insurance coverage and may require that patients pay for care out of pocket.

 After you’ve confirmed that the surgeon accepts BCBSMA insurance, ask your PCP to submit a referral to that surgeon.
 Once the referral is approved, you may schedule an appointment for a surgical consultation.
-Depending on the type of surgery, the surgeon may need letters from your PCP and/or a mental health provider attesting that the surgery is “medically necessary” Surgical letter requirements are detailed in the BCBSMA guidelines.
-Once the surgeon has agreed to proceed with surgery, the surgeon must submit a request for coverage for the surgery directly to BCBSMA.
+Depending on the type of surgery, the surgeon may need letters from your PCP and/or a mental health provider attesting that the surgery is “medically necessary.”
+(Surgical letter requirements are detailed in the BCBSMA guidelines.)
+Once the surgeon has agreed to proceed with surgery, the surgeon must submit a request for coverage directly to BCBSMA.

 How do I find a surgeon who performs gender-affirming surgery?